The City Ground in Nottingham, home of Nottingham Forest FC

 Search hotels near the City Ground

-The City Ground is in West Bridgford, a pleasant residential area.
-Most visitors stay in Nottingham city centre (20 minutes walk) for better hotel choice and nightlife.
+The City Ground is in West Bridgford, a pleasant residential area immediately south of the river.
+Most visitors stay in Nottingham city centre (15-20 minutes' walk across Trent Bridge) for better hotel choice and nightlife, but a small number of good options exist within walking distance of the ground.

 Bridgford Hall Hotel (West Bridgford, 1 km)

-Boutique hotel in a converted Victorian mansion in West Bridgford.
-Walking distance to the stadium with character and charm.
-Good restaurant on site.
+Boutique hotel in a converted Victorian mansion just behind the Peter Taylor Stand.
+Walking distance to the stadium with character, gardens and charm.
+Restaurant on site; particularly popular with hospitality guests pre-match.

-Reliable chain hotel near Trent Bridge, ideal position for stadium access.
-Good value with consistent quality.
+Reliable chain hotel near Trent Bridge in an ideal position for stadium access.
+Good value with consistent quality and a five-minute walk to the turnstiles via the bridge.

 City Centre Options (Recommended)